BUSINESS VIDEO MASTERCLASS

-Each video should have a clear actionable goal, and a measurable target before you even commence production.
-Every video should be a fighter.
+Each video should answer a clear set of questions and aim to a clear actionable goal, and with a measurable target before you even commence production.

-Whether a video sounds smooth & sophisticated, or in-yer-face total message, it has a job to do, with targets - just like you.
+Whether a video is smooth & sophisticated, or is a bouncy animation, it has a job to do, and needs targets

 (If you haven't already done so, perhaps now’s the time to professionally set up your Google Analytics to better measure your videos’ performance?)

-Whenever you put a new video on a page, note the date in your Video Diary.
+Whenever you put a new video on a page, note the date in your Video Diary or weblog.

 Note the traffic and all other relevant customer behaviors beforehand.

-Then test it after 6 weeks to ensure you’re getting the performance you demand.
+Then test it after 6 weeks to ensure you’re getting the performance you asked for.

 Testing page engagement